eliannyscer/eliannyscer.github.io/_pages/about.md

   overlay_filter: "0.5"
   overlay_image: /assets/images/Banner.png
 ---
+I am a lawyer by profession although life has taken me on different paths and a few years ago I started my adventure in the world of technology.

 I am a Technical and Data Analyst currently working with SAP Analytics Cloud and learning Power BI.
 In my free time I am studying artificial intelligence and machine learning because I like to learn and
 always improving.